-7 Equity Crowdfunding Offerings To Buy This Week
+7 Equity Crowdfunding Offerings to Buy This Week

 Source: Shutterstock

-That’s a massive waste of personal resources, made all the more painful because car prices have been rising higher over the years.
-Especially for people living in major metropolitan areas with robust transportation networks, it doesn’t make sense to spend so much money on cars that owners don’t drive most of the time.
-However, frequent ride sharing is expensive while fractional car ownership can be just as onerous for people who only occasionally need a ride.
+Fortunately, Bee Mortgage — one of the most popular equity crowdfunding plays on the WeFunder platform — offers a much more convenient solution for the modern consumer.
+Billed as the first end-to-end mobile mortgage experience, Bee Mortgage leverages the simple fact that most young people do everything on their phone, from buying a vehicle from Carvana (NYSE:CVNA) to securing insurance from Lemonade (NYSE:LMND).
+Why not then buy a home through a mobile app as well?

-This is where Upshift comes into play.
-Upshift provides a happy medium, facilitating fractional vehicle ownership for those who need a car a few times a month or a week.
-This service is also one of the most compelling equity crowdfunding opportunities because of the new normal.
-For millions of employees working from home, our vehicle usage may come down to a handful of trips a month – basically to go on grocery runs.
+Bee Mortgage consolidates the intensive process of purchasing real estate through an automated, contactless interface.
+Underlining this incredible innovation is a complex suite of artificial intelligence, machine learning and blockchain.
+Through such tech, it’s possible to blitz through mountains of data, ultimately connecting buyers with the right plan.

-To learn more about this private investing offer, swing on by its corporate profile on Republic.
+To learn more about this radical rethink in a staid industry, check out Bee Mortgage’s private investing profile on WeFunder.

 Source: Shutterstock